Self Herding This Months topic Nov 29, 2021

 CONSCIOUS LANDSCAPE MANAGEMENT As a concept, Self Herding also encourages you to think and act more broadly, to shape how livestock, wildlife, plants and people interact over time and space — when you start changing the behaviour of livestock, you influence the behaviour of other animals and plants across the landscape.
 Everything is connected.

-Link below to Self Herding pdf :
+Link below to Self Herding digital manual pdf :

 https://srpa.org.au/wp-content/uploads/2025/05/Self-Herding_Booklet.pdf